Warakorn - Fotolia

 Hilfr, a Danish company that helps people find home cleaners, has similarly decided on a collective agreement with trade union 3F, which covers holidays, sick pay and pension contributions for those who complete 100 hours of work through the platform.
 However, it does not choose who goes where.

 “We let customers decide for themselves,” says Dennis True, Hilfr’s chief executive, through searchable listings.
-He says that the company did not consciously decided against using a job-allocation algorithm, but adds that Hilfr’s “system works.”
+He says that the company did not consciously decided against using a job-allocation algorithm, but adds that Hilfr’s “system works”.

 James Farrar, United Private Hire Drivers

-Software can offer casual and shift workers more control while cutting administration for employers, who may also find their workforce is more contented and more willing to stick around.
+Software can offer casual and shift workers more control while cutting administration for employers, which may also find their workforce is more contented and more willing to stick around.
 But it can also push people into working in ways that are not in their interests.

 If managers feel there is a psychological distance between them and the software, Farrar thinks it increases the risk of them abusing workers as they can claim that they are merely curating a community rather than running a business.